ec-europa/platform-dev/profiles/common/modules/custom/nexteuropa_trackedchanges/README.md

 ### RECOMMENDATIONS

 - Tracked changes are hidden before displaying published contents.
-It happens the display is not correct when the HTML structure of a WYSIWYG field is complex.
+The display can be incorrect when the HTML structure of a WYSIWYG field is complex.
 It is a limitation of the CKEditor LITE module.<br />
 Then, it is recommended to block the possibility to publishing content having tracked changes.
-- For the same reason as for published contents, it is recommended to block the saving to the "Validated" moderation state if Poetry is used to translated contents.
+- For the same reason as for published contents, it is recommended to block the saving to the "Validated" moderation state if Poetry is used to translate contents.

 [Go to top](#table-of-content)